 High pressure systems

 These systems supply mains pressure hot water through the taps in your home.
 Water is drawn in from the cold water mains and is heated by your boiler.
-It is then stored in a storage tank until required.
+It is then stored in a storage tank (called an unvented cyclinder) until required.
 When you open a tap in the house, cold water from the mains forces the heated water into the central heating system and out through the tap.
 The pressure at the tap is the same as the pressure of the mains which in most cases is a lot higher than you would normally experience.

 These particular central heating systems are great if you have a high mains pressure to start with but if the mains pressure is low then the system is unsuitable.
 They can also be costly to install and some authorities require a certificate of annual maintenance to be submitted to them.